 Some Context About the Trails at Zumbro Bottoms:

 I would like to provide you with some context about the trails at Zumbro Bottoms because we (Rocksteady Running) care so much about and spend so much time working on trails.
 The trails at Zumbro are probably unlike anything you have ever experienced.
 Many are deeply eroded, rutted, troughed, muddy and sandy.
 The majority of the trails here started as old jeep and logging roads.
 Many got put in without a lot of pre-planning.
-Most of these trails still get used for logging operations – you will see some of that in the first couple of miles of this year’s race.
-This is what is called a ‘working forest’, the immediate aftermath of a logging operation is not always pretty, but logging is generally responsibly managed here in Minnesota.
+Many of these trails still get used for logging / by heavy machinery.
 The majority of the recreation / trail use at Zumbro is Horseback Riding, and the soils are sandy.
 There is a lot of deferred maintenance at Zumbro that the DNR and the Zumbro Bottoms Coalition, which consists of all user groups / types and of which we are part, are working to address.
-You should enjoy the trails at Zumbro in all of their gore and glory while knowing that there are a lot of us meeting, planning and working to make some needed repairs in the coming years.
+We started on a significant rehab project with the horse groups above Ant Hill last Summer.
+You should enjoy the trails at Zumbro in all of their gore and glory while knowing that there is a group of us meeting, planning and working to make additional repairs in the coming years.

-We are super excited to be serving Bootstrap Coffee https://www.bootstrapcoffeeroasters.com/ at Zumbro this year.
+We are super excited to be serving Backstory Coffee (a St. Paul MN roaster) at Zumbro again this year.
 35 LBS of some of the best coffee you have ever had have been procured, I hope we got enough!

 Swag for Sale: